JorisJamers/cloud-native-track-kubernetes/lab-09/README.md

 ## Task 2 : Create a persistent volume

 In this task we are going to create the persistent volume.
 This will put the volume in a `Available` state.
-It's not yet bound to a PersistentVolumeClaim at this point.
+It's not yet bound to a persistent volume claim at this point.
+Keep in mind that a persistent volume is not namespaced!

-Create a file `pv-lab-09.yaml` with the following content.
+Create a file `lab-09-pv.yml` with the following content.

 ```
 kind: PersistentVolume